serpapi/vessel-screenshot-archiver/README.md

-# Website screenshot archiver
+# Vessel website screenshot archiver

-Companion example for the blog post "Vessel 0.3: Ruby finally gets its Scrapy", showing the Ferrum driver running real Chrome.
+A Vessel 0.3 example showing the Ferrum driver running real Chrome.
 It crawls a site with [Vessel](https://github.com/rubycdp/vessel), renders every page in headless Chrome, and saves a full-page screenshot per page plus an `index.html` contact sheet.
 Useful as a visual archive before a redesign, for eyeballing a whole site at once, or for visual regression checks.

+Check out the accompanying [Vessel 0.3: Ruby finally gets its Scrapy](https://serpapi.com/blog/vessel-ruby-crawling-framework/) post.

 ## Requirements